deltachat/securejoin/source/new.rst

-1. The adversary cannot impersonate Alice to Bob, that is, it cannot replace Alice's key with a key Alice-MITM known to the adversary.
+1. The adversary cannot impersonate Alice to Bob, that is, it cannot replace Alice's key with a ``Alice-MITM`` key known to the adversary.
    Alice sends her key to Bob in the encrypted "vc-auth-required" message (step 3).
-   The attacker can replace this message with a new "vc-auth-required" message, again encrypted against Bob's real key, containing a fake Alice-MITM key.
+   The attacker can replace this message with a new "vc-auth-required" message, again encrypted against Bob's real key, containing a fake ``Alice-MITM`` key.
-   However, Bob will detect this modification step 4a, because the fake Alice-MITM key does not match the fingerprint ``Alice_FP`` that Alice sent to Bob in the bootstrap code.
+   However, Bob will detect this modification during step 4a, because the fake ``Alice-MITM`` key does not match the fingerprint ``Alice_FP`` that Alice sent to Bob in the bootstrap code.
    (Recall that the bootstrap code is transmitted